saturnism/grpc-by-example-java/kubernetes-lb-example/README.md

 $ kubectl logs -f echo-client...
 ```

-You may notice that each client instance may be connected to a specific
+You may notice that each client is now calling different server
-server instance.
-This is because the connection is persistent.
+instances more evenly.

+The entries don't automatically refresh.
+E.g., if you scale out
+the server instances, the existing clients will not see the new
+endpoints. `NameResolver.refresh()` would need to be called
+explicitly.
+On the otherhand, `refresh` will be automatically
+called when a connected server shutdown.
+See [discussion](https://groups.google.com/forum/#!topic/grpc-io/wxgLgjzkR30)